Myxcil/MassTraffic-Test/README.md

 We use this plugin in a project, so I'll try to share as much of 'our' code as possible as some sort of 'giving back to the community'.
 I hope someone finds it helpful.

 Re 5.6 update:
-I just did the bare minimum and "fixed" the compiler errors and warnings and some runtime asserts (FMassEntityQuery changed quite a bit).
+~~I just did the bare minimum and "fixed" the compiler errors and warnings and some runtime asserts (FMassEntityQuery changed quite a bit).~~
-I don't claim this to be perfect but "it works".
-Will revist the upgrade after Epic released the 5.6 City Sample so I can see the errors of my ways.
+~~I don't claim this to be perfect but "it works".
+Will revist the upgrade after Epic released the 5.6 City Sample so I can see the errors of my ways.~~
+Updated my code with the real 5.6 City Sample.

 Thanks to:
 https://www.youtube.com/watch?v=RRWr_Hnn5Bg